kinola-IQ/deep-research-agent/README.md

 Body:
 ```
 {
-  "query": "How will low-earth orbit satellite demand evolve by 2030?"
+  "text": "How will low-earth orbit satellite demand evolve by 2030?"
 }
 ```
 Response: